 - Supplicant – the device wanting access to a resource

-- Client – the device the supplicant needs access to or through
+- Client – the device the supplicant needs access to or through.
+Sometimes referred to as the authenticator.

 - Authentication server – the device that allows or prevents access (provides an authentication and authorization response)